 Symptoms can initially be relatively nonspecific and include exertion dyspnea and fatigue.
 As the severity worsens, signs of overt right heart failure may predominate.
 The history/physical exam combined with echocardiography, labs, EKG, and cardiac catheterization can help hone in on the diagnosis.
 In addition, the functional classification helps me ascertain the day-to-day limitations a patient’s PH has incurred to help me gauge how “sick” they might be in the ICU or OR when faced with other clinical situations (septic shock, complex cardiac surgeries, etc.)

-I created this table to outline the classification system for PH.
 Share this with colleagues, drop me a comment below with questions, and let me know what you think!